 - 1 egg, scrambled (egg wash)

 - Alternative "egg" wash options: water, dairy-free milk, olive oil

 - In a small bowl, dissolve the maple syrup into the warm water.
 Sprinkle the yeast over the water and gently stir it in.
 Set it aside for 5-20 minutes until the yeast becomes frothy and starts to increase in size.

 - Meanwhile, combine the cassava flour and salt in a large mixing bowl.
 Add the olive oil, eggs, and yeast mixture.
 Stir until everything is combined and the dough is smooth.

 - Let the dough rest in a warm location for 10-20 minutes.
-You should be able to handle the dough after it has rested, but if it starts to stick to your hands just sprinkle a little more cassava flour over the dough and knead it in with your hands until the dough can be handled without sticking.
-If the dough seems too dry, add some warm water 1 teaspoon at a time until the dough is soft and moist but not sticky.
+You should be able to handle the dough after it has rested, but if it starts to stick to your hands, sprinkle a little more cassava flour over the dough and knead it in until the dough can be handled without sticking.
+If the dough seems too dry, add some warm water 1 teaspoon at a time until the dough is soft and pliable but not sticky.

 - Transfer the pretzel to the baking sheet and repeat with the remaining dough.